-Semi hollow guitars have always had a niche following but thanks to high profile use in recent year by the likes of the Foo Fighters’ Dave Grohl, their popularity has substantially increased.
-Because of this celebrity endorsement, there has been a boom in new models appearing from various manufacturers, supplementing the classic guitars that have been in continuous production for decades.
+Semi-hollow guitars have always had a niche following, but their popularity has substantially increased in recent years thanks to high-profile use by the likes of the Foo Fighters’ Dave Grohl.
+Because of this celebrity endorsement, there’s been a boom in new models appearing from various manufacturers, supplementing the classic guitars that have been in continuous production for decades.

-In this KillerGuitarRigs Review, we’ve reviewed 7 of the best semi hollow guitars on the market today.
+In this KillerGuitarRigs Review, we’ve reviewed 7 of the best semi-hollow guitars on the market today (if you’re looking for fully hollow body guitars, check out this list).
 We’ve selected models from a number of manufacturers, at prices to suit all budgets.
-As we reviewed these guitars, our primary focus was on playability, tone, build quality, and features.
+As we reviewed these guitars, our primary focus was playability, tone, build quality, and features.

-- How to choose the best Semi Hollow Guitar for you
+- How to Choose The Right Guitar for You

-If budget isn’t a concern and you’re looking for the very best semi hollow guitar, they don’t get much better than the Gibson ES-335 – our Editor’s Choice for best semi-hollow guitar.
-This is the semi hollow by which all others are judged.
+If budget isn’t a concern and you’re looking for the very best semi-hollow guitar, they don’t get much better than the Gibson ES-335 – our Editor’s Choice.
+This is the semi-hollow by which all others are judged.
 It offers immaculate build quality with a gorgeous nitro finish that really allows the guitar to sing.

 A modern rendition of one of the most iconic semi hollow designs around.

 This guitar is a serious blues rock machine, with a slick matte finish, top quality appointments, including real mother of pearl and abalone, and unique F holes.
 It brings hard hitting tones, and offers pro level performance at an attainable price for players who want vintage flair with modern reliability.

 The Epiphone Emily Wolfe Sheraton Stealth is one of the latest releases from Epiphone.
 It’s a fresh take on the classic Sheraton design and has quickly become one of our favorites.